Leading a lab

 Gaining valuable experience as an undergraduate teaching assistant in Loyola’s chem labs

 Teaching Assistants (TA) are passionate individuals who work alongside the professor to ensure student progress and learning in a course.
 It is a position usually reserved for graduate students pursuing a Ph.D.

 Loyola University Maryland doesn’t formally have Teaching Assistants.
 In fact, all classes here are taught by faculty.
 There is, however, a unique opportunity for undergraduate students to gain Teaching Assistant experience here—an experience I feel so fortunate to have taken advantage of.

 As a current student, a space where I could be involved with students in a role like that of a TA seemed out of reach.
-The chemistry department at Loyola has made innovative changes to the structure of its courses to implement a TA experience into its introductory chemistry laboratory courses.
+The department of chemistry and biochemistry at Loyola has made innovative changes to the structure of its courses to implement a TA experience into its introductory chemistry laboratory courses.

-What makes Loyola distinct is the implementation of this program: The chemistry department is keying in on the benefits of having a TA, while simultaneously encouraging direct contact with the professors.
+What makes Loyola distinct is the implementation of this program: The department of chemistry and biochemistry is keying in on the benefits of having a TA, while simultaneously encouraging direct contact with the professors.